 - lastlogontimestamp :

-This attribute updated when current value for
+This attribute is updated when the current value

 lastlogondateis a converted version of

-I hope you may find difference between
+I hope you will find the difference between

-You can find more topics about PowerShell Active Directory commands and PowerShell basics on ShellGeek home page.
+You can find more topics about PowerShell Active Directory commands and PowerShell basics on the ShellGeek home page.